todogroup/osposurvey/2019/questions.md

 * Extremely low value
 * Don't know

-41. How many developers does your organization have contributing to open source projects you depend on (full time or part time)?
+41. How many developers (full time or part time) in your organization contribute to open source projects you depend on?
 * 0
 * 1-5
 * 6-10
 * 11-100
 * More than 100
+* Don't know

 42. Does your organization have a program to reward and recognize open source contributors, inside and outside your organization (e.g., Google's Open Source Peer Bonus Program, Comcast Open Source Innovation Fund)?
 * Yes